ttsiodras/grlib-gpl/README.md

-...and two evenings later, I bootstrapped a Leon3 again - but this time, via JTAG *(order(s) of magnitude faster than UART)*, and since the XC6LX100 is a monster (compared to the Spartan3), with 16 times more memory!
+...and two evenings later, I bootstrapped a Leon3 again - but this time, via JTAG *(order(s) of magnitude faster than UART)*, and since the XC6LX100 is a monster (compared to the Spartan3), with 16 times more memory, and 4 Leon3 cores!

 ![A Leon3 inside a Pano Logic G2](contrib/pano-4.jpg "A Leon3 inside a Pano Logic G2")

-Wondering now, if I can fit more than one Leon3 here.
-Hmm...

 In any case, I need to write a blog post about this - I've done too many things, that must be documented.